AdobeDocs/commerce-learn.en/help/io-events/create-app-builder-project.md

 title: Learn how to create an App Builder project using Commerce Events
 description: Learn how to create an App Builder project for use with Commerce events
 landing-page-description: Learn how to create an Adobe App Builder project to use Adobe Commerce events
+short-description: Learn how to create an Adobe App Builder project to use Adobe Commerce events
 kt: 11888
 doc-type: tutorial
 audience: all